zikzakjack/bpm-process-automation/BPMN_2.0.md

 	-	Activity gets cancelled through the occurence of an event
 	-	If the event occurs an alternative path is token

+# Activity
-# Activity >> Activity or Task defines the unit of work
+	-	Activity or Task defines the unit of work

+# Task vs Event
-* Task	>>	Task describes the action of sending the book and invoice
+	-	Task	>>	Task describes the action of sending the book and invoice
-* Event	>>	Event states that the book and invoice have been sent.
+	-	Event	>>	Event states that the book and invoice have been sent.
 No actions are taken.

 # Gateway >> Defines a decision point